siddarora7/Image-Uploader/README.md

 # Image-Uploader
 A very basic application designe to upload images.
-A sort of a DIY attempt to understand web application development.
+A sort of a DIY attempt to begin understanding web application development.

 ## Getting Started